Child Car Accident & Child Car Accident Settlement

 The study involved 186 children in the age group of 8-15 years, who had suffered mild brain injuries such as mild concussions.
 The results were based on the symptoms (as reported by the parents) experienced by children up to 12 months after the injury.
 It was found that 60 percent of the children with concussions or another brain injury with no loss of consciousness.

 In most children with these injuries, the symptoms resolved within a few months, however, the results showed that problems may persist for up to 20 percent of the children.
 Symptoms such as forgetfulness are more likely to linger than dizziness, fatigue and other physical problems.

 The study revealed that loss of consciousness seemed to be a more telltale sign of future complications.
 Children who suffered a loss of consciousness or had other mild head injuries that caused brain abnormalities were more likely to experience lingering symptoms such as:

 - Difficulty paying attention

 Child Passenger Safety Equipment

 Seatbelt restraints, car seats, and booster seats have the ability to maximize safety for children in cars.
 Children tend to outgrow their car seats quickly.
 However, the longer children use a booster seat, the safer the child is from car accident injuries and fatalities.
-Click here to connect with Missouri child safety laws.
+Click here to learn more about Missouri child safety laws.